cpkio/glitter-colorscheme.nvim/readme.rst

 colors mode.
 So, I'd like to have a colorscheme, that selects appropriate colors from a specified palette and assigns them to highlight groups.

-I have borrowed a big part of colorscheme code from someone, but I forgot where, so I cannot credit him, sorry.
+I have borrowed a big part of colorscheme code from `lvim-tech <https://github.com/lvim-tech/lvim-colorscheme>`_.

 Additionally, it uses `colors.lua <http://sputnik.freewisdom.org/lib/colors>`_
 library for sorting colors.